IEC-61400-15/eya_def/eya_def_tools/README.md

 of the [Graphviz](https://graphviz.org/) software.

-In a Windows environment, you may need to include additional options when installing `pygraphviz` with `pip`, to specify the locations for the `graphviz` installation.
+In a Windows environment, you may need to include additional options when installing `pygraphviz` using `pip`, to specify the locations for the `graphviz` installation.
 See the [PyGraphviz documentation]( https://pygraphviz.github.io/documentation/stable/install.html) for more detail.